-Canadians are proud of their citizenship; the status, rights, and freedoms that it provides.
+Canadians are proud of their citizenship and the status, rights, and freedoms that it provides.

 Citizenship and Immigration Canada (CIC) is the federal department that manages Canadian citizenship, both for those applying for citizenship and for current Canadian citizens.
-Approximately 260,000 people became citizens of Canada in 2006, which represents 85 per cent of eligible Canadian immigrants.
-These new Canadians have taken loyalty oaths pledging their commitment to the responsibilities and privileges of Canadian citizenship.
+Since 2010, Canada has welcomed an average of more than 260,000 permanent residents each year.
+Many of these newcomers are in the process of becoming Canadian citizens, and many more will apply for Canadian citizenship in the future.
+When that process is complete, they take loyalty oaths pledging their commitment to the responsibilities and privileges of Canadian citizenship.

-Learn the additional rights that you will have as a Canadian citizen
+Canadian permanent residents enjoy many, but not all, of the rights of Canadian citizens.
+Learn the additional rights that you will have as a Canadian citizen.
+Read more.

 Canada recognizes dual citizenship.
 You are not required by Canada to give up your previous citizenship once you become a Canadian citizen.
 How does this work?
 Read more.

 Contact us with any question(s) concerning Canadian citizenship requirements and applications.